Matrzak/s-encryption/README.md

 ### s-encryption (simple encryption)

-> A Java implementation of well-known hashing/encrypting algorithms
-> like SHA or MD family.

-> This project also constaint a pseudo-kind of hashing functions like
-> based on key string converter to hashed message
+> A Java implementation of well-known hashing/encrypting algorithms like SHA or MD family.
+This project also constaint a pseudo hashing functions like based on key string converter to hashed message

 # TODO